Author: Natasha Singh

 Editors: Riya Singh Rathore and Ritwiz Sarma

+This article seeks to identify the scale at which cyber crimes and cyberattacks are increasing in India by taking women and children as the focus group.
 India’s cyberspace is expanding faster than ever before, especially in the context of the COVID-19 pandemic.
 People have started using the internet as a source of entertainment, work, education, and socialisation.
-However, with increased use, the risk of cyberattacks has also increased manifold.
-Women and children make a sizable proportion of the active internet user base of the country.
+However, with increased use, the risk of cyberattacks and cyber crimes has also increased manifold.
+Women and children make up a sizable proportion of the active internet user base of the country.
 They are also more invested in this platform due to the information they regularly share on it.
-This article seeks to identify the scale at which cyberattacks are increasing in India by taking women and children as the focus group.
 This piece also tries to understand and evaluate cyberattack complaints, investigation mechanisms, and how the absence of a proper law on cybersecurity leaves gaps for attackers.
 This piece concludes with an analysis of the existing laws and policies in this context and presents some recommendations to improve India’s cybersecurity.